Pennsylvania Route 23: Montgomery County

-Upon crossing Valley Creek, PA 23 enters Upper Merion Township in Montgomery County and intersects the northern terminus of PA 252.
-The route becomes Valley Forge Park Road and intersects Gulph Road to the south of Washington's Headquarters.
-The road continues east through fields and woods within Valley Forge National Historical Park, passing near the Friedrich Wilhelm von Steuben statue and Washington Memorial Chapel.
-PA 23 curves south and intersects North Gulph Road near the park's Visitor Center, at which point the route turns east onto four-lane divided Valley Forge Road and immediately comes to an interchange with the US 422 freeway.
+Upon crossing Valley Creek, PA 23 enters Upper Merion Township in Montgomery County and intersects the northern terminus of PA 252 to the south of Washington's Headquarters.
+The route becomes Valley Forge Park Road and has a junction with Gulph Road.
+The road continues east through fields and woods within Valley Forge National Historical Park, passing north of the Friedrich Wilhelm von Steuben statue and south of Washington Memorial Chapel.
+PA 23 curves south and intersects North Gulph Road east of the park's Visitor Center, at which point the route turns east onto four-lane divided Valley Forge Road and immediately comes to an interchange with the US 422 freeway.
 The route passes between residential high-rise buildings to the north and business parks to the south, narrowing into a two-lane undivided road and heading northeast.
 The road turns southeast and crosses Trout Creek, running near more business parks and widening back to a four-lane divided highway.
-PA 23 turns northeast onto four-lane, undivided, township-maintained Geerdes Boulevard briefly, with Allendale Road turning southeast, before heading east on two-lane, undivided, state-maintained Valley Forge Road.
+PA 23 turns northeast onto four-lane, undivided, township-maintained Geerdes Boulevard briefly, with Allendale Road continuing southeast, before heading east on two-lane, undivided, state-maintained Valley Forge Road.
 The route winds east through suburban residential neighborhoods in King of Prussia, intersecting Henderson Road.
 The road passes near more homes before reaching a bridge over the unused Schuylkill Parkway freeway stub.
 PA 23 passes under the William F. Dannehower Memorial Bridge, which carries southbound US 202 over the route and the Schuylkill River to the north, and curves south into the borough of Bridgeport.
-Here, the route comes to an intersection with the Schuylkill Parkway, which provides a connection to the route from southbound US 202, and turns east onto a four-lane divided highway, passing to the south of industrial development and crossing under SEPTA's Norristown High Speed Line.
-PA 23 intersects northbound US 202 at Dekalb Street in the commercial center of Bridgeport and continues east past urban homes and businesses on two-lane undivided West 4th Street.
-The route becomes East 4th Street and passes near more neighborhoods and some industrial development, curving southeast.
+Here, the route comes to an intersection with the Schuylkill Parkway, which provides a connection to the route from southbound US 202, and turns east onto four-lane divided Schuylkill Parkway, passing to the south of industrial development and crossing under SEPTA's Norristown High Speed Line.
+PA 23 intersects northbound US 202 and the Chester Valley Trail at Dekalb Street in the commercial center of Bridgeport and continues east past urban homes and businesses on two-lane undivided West 4th Street.
+The route becomes East 4th Street, crossing an abandoned railroad line, and passes near more neighborhoods and some industrial development, curving southeast.